NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 mysql-volume-san         Bound    pvc-1aae479e-4b27-4310-8bb2-71255134edf0   50Gi       RWO            fsx-basic-san   <unset>                 125m
 mysql-volume-san-clone   Bound    pvc-ceb1b2c2-de35-4011-8d6e-682b6844bf02   50Gi       RWO            fsx-basic-san   <unset>                 2m22s
 ```
+To see more details on how the PVC was defined, look at the `manifests/pvc-from-san-snapshot.yaml` file.

 To check it on the FSxN side, you can run:
 ```bash